TobiasErbacher/gdl/README.md

 Subsequently, we list the commands to execute all the experiments to replicate the results of our report.
 Each execution of the command generates 100 runs in wandb (20 seeds * 5 random weight initializations).

-Below are the commands to run the `benchmark.py` script for our implementation of AP-GCN as described in the paper by Spinelli et al.:
+Below are the commands to run the `benchmark.py` script for our implementation of the AP-GCN as described in the paper by Spinelli et al.:
 * --dataset=Citeseer --model=Spinelli
 * --dataset=Cora-ML --model=Spinelli
 * --dataset=PubMed --model=Spinelli